 His name is synonymous with Persian traditional music.
 Known as an awe-inspiring artist of all time, Mohamad Reza Shajarian is the incomparable maestro of Persian folk and classical music.
 His heavenly voice is the true meaning of home and identity for Iranians all over the world.

 On the last days of September 1940, when the cold breeze of autumn started to blow in Mashad city, a baby boy was born in Shajarian family.
 His father named him Mohammad Reza after the Shia imam, Emam Reza.
 Following his grandfather's and father's steps, Mohammad Reza started reciting Holy Quran at the age of five.
 Soon he perceived the beauties of Persian traditional music, and this great love of music encouraged him to explore this amazing world.
 But it was not easy to convince his religious conservative father.

 Mohammad Reza started learning music in secret.
 Initially, he used to recite those repertoires of Persian music that had similar structures as the religious ones that were common in Quranic recitation.
 He mastered the backbone of Persian classical repertoires and folk music when he was just 12 years old.

-His professional carrier begun with performing at the radio station of Khorasan when he was only 19 years old.
+His professional carrier began with performing at the radio station of Khorasan when he was only 19 years old.
 To respect the religious belief of his family, he sang under the nickname Siavash.
 He continued his way to Tehran and the Iranian State Radio & Television.
 The 70's was the period of rising to prominence for Shajarian.

 Performing at Golha, the top musical radio program of the time, with celebrated musicians was an exploit accomplishment for Shajarian.
 His distinct singing style and charming voice plus the wise choices of love poems of classical poets like Hafez, Saadi, or contemporary ones like Mohammad-Taghi Bahar bestowed a new life on Persian traditional music.
 Seeing his son as a renowned successful singer, his father approved his art and Shajarian continued his work under his real name.